tjaracas/dialcheap/exampleSite/content/english/blog/endpoints.md

 ---
 ## Setup your endpoints following these easy steps:

-### STEP-1 : Login into your account
+### STEP-1 : Login into your Dial.Cheap account

-The following screen is being used as an example screen.
-Before you click on this link read this post untill the end.
+> The following screen is being used as an example screen.
+Before you click on this link read this post until the end.

 ![image alt text](/images/blog/endpoints_display.jpg)

 ### STEP-2 : Press on "Endpoints"